How to Buy

 Is the price an annual rental or a fully-paid license fee?

 The price is a fully-paid license.
 For current pricing see the Products page.

 Release 9 is licensed similar to standard Microsoft and other desktop applications.
 One license allows use on one desktop machine plus a portable computer. see the Licensing page.

 When will Manifold Release 9 be Available?

-Release 9 is available now as a pre-release build with official production issued in January, 2018.
+Right now.
 You can buy a Release 9 license on the Online Store right now and be running Release 9 within minutes.
-Release 9 licenses sold beginning in December, 2017, are full Release 9 licenses that authorize use of all Release 9 pre-release builds, all Cutting Edge Release 9 builds, the official release published in January, and all free Release 9 updates from January into the future.
+All Release 9 licenses are full-power licenses that authorize use of all Release 9 pre-release builds, all Cutting Edge Release 9 builds, all official releases, and all free Release 9 updates to come.

 What is the status of Radian Studio?

 Radian Studio is the spatial data engineering product built on the Radian engine and released in early 2017.
 It's a perfect product for DBMS-centric users who need Radian power for their spatial data engineering.
 In the second half of 2017 in a series of community-driven "Manifold Future" builds the Radian Studio product morphed into Manifold Release 9 as hundreds of more GIS-centric improvements were added.
 Release 9 now is a superset of Radian Studio, a tremendously improved product that includes all Radian Studio spatial engineering features plus many hundreds more GUI and other features essential to GIS.
-Radian Studio now is being deprecated in favor of Release 9.
-If you have a Radian Studio license you should take advantage of the special offer to trade in your Radian Studio license for a Release 9 license.
+Radian Studio has been deprecated in favor of Release 9.

 How did Release 9 come to be created?